willow385/ncndi/readme.txt

     foo.mpl: A Maple program demoing many of Maple's features.

-    test.mpl: A Maple program which demonstrates type coercion in accordance with Maple's strict type-checking.
+    string_test.mpl: A Maple program that tests the interpreter's ability to parse string literals.

+    type_safety.mpl: a Maple program demonstrating type coercion.